Champagne Louis Roederer - Blanc de Blancs 2013

 Wine rated (2019 guide) 95/100

 Very delicate style overall, with softness and elegance.
-Yellow citrus and yuzu character.
-Very chalky on the palate, with a silky texture and a very pure fruit core.
-The full vinous potential of Chardonnay is striking here.
-Really ripe, in a fresh year means concentration.
-Very silky with a paumade-like texture.
+Character of yellow citrus and yuzu.
+Very chalky on the palate with a silky texture and a very pure fruit core.
+The full wine potential of Chardonnay is striking here.
+Really ripe, in a cool year this means concentration.
+Very silky with a texture similar to that of paumade.